-In both 2021 and 2020, the 'acquisitions and disposals' flow is due to the sale of loan portfolios.
-The 'methodology and policy' flow in 2020 resulted from the Group receiving permission under a permanent partial use (PPU) to apply the standardised approach to its Commercial, Corporate and SME exposures.
+In 2022, the 'acquisitions and disposals' flow is due to a loan sale.
+The 'methodology and policy' flow in 2022 resulted from the Group receiving permission under a permanent partial use (PPU) to apply the standardised approach to its Buy-To-Let non standard mortgage loans.